brvasya/coloring.g55.co/readme.txt

 Key Features

-Include 6 to 8 bullets
+Include exactly 5 bullets
-Ideal bullet length 4 to 8 words
+Ideal bullet length 3 to 6 words
 Bullets must be noun phrases
 No full sentences
 No verbs at start